ShroXd/blog-next/pages/blogs/queues-heap-sort.md

 lastmod: '2022-8-9'
 tags: ['algorithm', 'sort']
 draft: true
-summary: 'Sorting plays a major role in commercial data processing and in modern scientific computing'
+summary: 'Priority Queue is an abstract data type that is similar to a queue, and every element has some priority value associated with it.'
 authors: ['default']
 ---